Literature/Infinite Jest

 • This is a very strong learning, and very sad, as marshall sad there is a sort of sadness related to achievement, and I completely understand that because of the IMO, this quote really has a lot to do with me

-• Talent is its own expectation, Jim: you either live up to it or it waves a hankie, receding forever.
+• Jim: "you either live up to it or it waves a hankie, receding forever.
 Use it or lose it, he say over the newspaper.
 I’m…I’m just afraid of having a tombstone that says HERE LIES A PROMISING OLD MAN.
 Potential maybe worse than none, Jim.
 Than no talent to fritter in the first place, lying around guzzling because I haven’t the balls to…God I’m I’m so sorry Jim.
 You don’t deserve to see me like this.
 I’m so scared, Jim.
 I’m so scared of dying without ever really being seen.
 Can you understand?
 Are you enough of a big thin prematurely stooped young bespectacled man, even with your whole life still ahead of you, to understand?
-Can you see I was giving it all I had?
+Can you see I was giving it all I had?"

 Failure